neilsambhu/DualAttentionAttack/timeline/README0.md

 RuntimeError: The size of tensor a (6) must match the size of tensor b (646) at non-singleton dimension 4
 ```
 # 2022 10 19 restart and document problems
-10/19/2022 11:39:03 AM: I will assume the conda environment is confifgured properly.
+10/19/2022 11:39:03 AM: I assume the conda environment is confifgured properly.
 I renamed the train.py to train0.py.
 10/19/2022 11:43:47 AM: copy code from https://github.com/nlsde-safety-team/DualAttentionAttack/blob/main/src/train.py into local train.py.
 10/19/2022 12:19:07 PM: I previously had a bash script to call src/train.py with the necessary parameters from the parent directory of the repository.
 Now I call train.py directly: I don't have an issue with needing to add 2 additional parameters for train.py.
 ```